Mahmoud-Mansour936/DevOps/Ubuntu/03-Files and Directories/CMDs.md

 grep [word] [file]--> search for word include its line  # it will get every existance of this word -w -> give it as a single word
 -i -> ignore case senstive
--c -> num of word's existance
+-c -> "num of word's existance"
--l --> name of file from given files that this word is existing ^[word] --> get lines that this word is first word in line [word]$ --> get lines that this word is last word in line -v [word]$ --> get lines that this word isn't last word in line
+-l --> name of file from given files that this word is existing ^[word] --> get lines that this word is first word in line [word]$ --> get lines that this word is last word in line -v [word]$ --> "get lines that this word isn't last word in line"
 ```

 ### sort cmd